Job Harris: Siblings

-Sadly, in 1868, Job's younger surviving sister Hannah, died at Bertha, Willaston.
+Sadly, in 1868, Harris's younger surviving sister Hannah, died at Bertha, Willaston.
 She is buried in the Willaston Cemetery in the Davies/Harris family plot.

-Job's older sister, Ann Harris married William Lewis (1835–1903) in 1869 at Cambrian Cottage, Bertha, the residence of her mother, (Mary Davies).
+Harris's older sister, Ann Harris married William Lewis (1835–1903) in 1869 at Cambrian Cottage, Bertha, the residence of her mother, (Mary Davies).
 William Lewis was also a Welsh immigrant who had operated the lime kilns in partnership with Ann's stepfather, James Davies.
 William and Ann Lewis resided at Brighton where William established lime kilns in 1880 and began the Brighton Cement Works, which were officially opened on 12 December 1882.
 William Lewis produced the first Portland cement in Australia.

-David Harris, younger brother of Job, married Mary Rebecca Pankhurst at Buchsfeldt, South Australia in 1872.
+David Harris, younger brother of Harris, married Mary Rebecca Pankhurst at Buchsfeldt, South Australia in 1872.
 His occupation was listed as a lime burner.
 In 1875, David was listed as an employee of the Virginia Gold Mining Company, Northern Territory and was a passenger on the SS Gothenburg in February 1875.
 The steamship left Darwin en route to Adelaide when a cyclone-strength storm was encountered and the SS Gothenburg sank off the north Queensland coast on 24 February 1875.
 Only 22 men, including David, survived the wreck while 98-112 people died, many being high profile South Australian dignitaries and civil servants.
 Harris Street in Millner, Darwin is named after David Harris.
 In 1876, David and his wife Mary moved to Green's Plains (near Kadina, South Australia) as a pioneering farmer.
 They had 8 children.
 David died 23 May 1885 and is buried at Kadina.

-Benjamin George Harris, Job's only sibling born in South Australia, also moved to Green's Plains in 1876 to pioneer and adjoining 1,500 acre scrub block to David's land.
+Benjamin George Harris, Harris's only sibling born in South Australia, also moved to Green's Plains in 1876 to pioneer and adjoining 1,500 acre scrub block to David's land.
 Benjamin married Eliza Rosa Harvey in 1876 and they lived at first in a pine and daub home.
 Benjamin and Eliza had 10 children and Eliza died in 1900 at Kadina and Benjamin died in 1936 at Blackwood, South Australia.
 Both are buried at Kadina.